fklosiewicz/CS-211-Computer-Architecture/README.md

   1. Assignment I (6 small C programs)
       - Roman
-        - Program **roman** which converts numbers from decimal notation into Roman numerals. roman takes a single argument, a string                   containing a non-negative integer, and prints its Roman numeral equivalent to standard output.
+        - Program **roman** which converts numbers from decimal notation into Roman numerals. *Roman** takes a single argument, a string                   containing a non-negative integer, and prints its Roman numeral equivalent to standard output.
       - Palindrome
-        - Program **palindrome** that tests whether a string is a palindrome, meaning that the sequence of letters is symmetric and is not               changed by reversal. palindrome takes a single argument, which is a string containing any combination of upper- and lower-case             letters, digits, and punctuation marks. palindrome prints “yes” if its string is a palindrome, and “no” otherwise.
+        - Program **palindrome** that tests whether a string is a palindrome, meaning that the sequence of letters is symmetric and is not               changed by reversal. **Palindrome** takes a single argument, which is a string containing any combination of upper- and lower-case             letters, digits, and punctuation marks.
       - Run-length Encoding
-        - Program **rle** that uses a simple method to compress strings.
-Rle takes a single argument and looks for repeated characters.
+        - Program **rle** that uses a simple method to compress strings. **Rle** takes a single argument and looks for repeated characters.
 Each             repeated sequence of a letter or punctuation mark is reduced to a single character plus an integer indicating the number of               times it occurs.
 Thus, “aaa” becomes “a3” and “ab” becomes “a1b1”.
         - If the compressed string is longer than the original string, rle must print the original string instead.
         - If the input string contains digits, rle MUST print “error” and nothing else.
       - Linked Lists